toriborish/Recipes/docs/source/Recipes/Desserts/Gelato_Crema.rst

    This works well to pour coffee over it (Carlo made an affogato with it).
 It also works to add chunks of cookie dough for cookie dough ice cream.

+   Carlo: made it with 3 eggs to split the difference, was good.
+Could increase the total yield though.

 .. sectionauthor:: Carlo + Tori